Combating stigma

 UNDERLYING ANXIETY: Students work to identify the pressures of everyday life with help from CAPSLO’s Teen Wellness Program.

-That’s where a $966,395 grant from the California Community Schools Partnership Program will come into play.
+That’s where a $966,395 grant from the California Department of Public Health Office of Health Equity's Child and Youth Behavioral Health Initiative will come into play.
 The funding will be used to fill gaps in mental health awareness within San Luis Obispo and northern Santa Barbara counties’ high schools.
 Efforts will include hiring student ambassadors and community educators through funding that will be dispersed over a 27-month period that started in July.

 For more than 25 years, the Teen Wellness Program has provided students with sex education and mobile reproductive health clinics.
 The program has evolved over that quarter of a century as well.
 It’s now more youth-led and student-focused with additional resources for mindfulness, mental health, and healthy relationships, Fay said.